LucasBehrendt/battleship/README.md

 - The game was also tested to make sure that the different parameters the user can choose will work as expected, so that the game boards will have the desired size and number of ships.
 The ship placement has been checked to make sure that no overlapping occurs and that all ships are deployed correctly.
 The computer inputs have been tested to make sure no duplicate guesses or other issues occur that are outside the control of the user.

-- Testing was performed in both the Gitpod terminal and Code Institutes Heroku mock terminal in several different browser, such as Chrome, Edge and Firefox.
+- Testing was performed in both the Gitpod terminal and Code Institutes Heroku mock terminal in several different browsers, such as Chrome, Edge and Firefox.

 ### Fixed Bugs